Averagejoesec/averagejoesec.github.io/project_pages/deploy-with-github.md

 ---
 layout: project
-title: Project 4
+title: Deploy with GitHub
 ---

 # Implement CI/CD using GitHub Actions

-## 4.1.
-Create a GitHub repository:
+## 1.1 Create a GitHub repository:

 Create a GitHub repository and push your Flask application code (including the Dockerfile, requirements.txt, Kubernetes manifests, and any other necessary files) to the repository.

-## 4.2 Clone the GitHub repository:
+## 1.2 Clone the GitHub repository:

 Navigate to the directory where you want to store the project and clone the GitHub repository: